-5.3 Roofs, Eaves, Soffits
+6.1 Roofs, Eaves, Soffits

 Roof materials used are to be congruent with the period style of the house.
-Only premium roof materials will be considered.
-Examples include cedar shakes, clay or concrete roofing tiles, and metal shakes.
-Asphalt shingles will not be permitted.

-It should not be assumed that any upgraded roof finish would be accepted.
-Emphasis will be placed on the premium offerings from a variety of manufacturers.
+Materials approved include Cedar Shakes, Concrete roofing tiles, and Decra roof tiles as per the attached schedule.
 All roofing colours must be in darker hues, and natural/earth tones.
+Asphalt shingles may be permitted on a case-by-case basis.
+See Appendix A.

 Special attention is to be given to roof overhangs and roof drainage in relation to the style of the house.
-The appropriate overhang shall be provided for the house design (i.e. Georgian style - 300 mm/foot).
+The appropriate overhang shall be provided for the house design (i.e. Georgian style - 300 mm / 1 foot).
 Two rain eavestrough treatments are allowed - they can be either an exposed eavestrough mounted to a 10 inch deep fascia board, or the recommended concealed gutter detail.
 Rainwater leaders and eavestroughs are to match the fascia colour and be painted out to match the background surface.
 Pre-finished aluminum fascias are acceptable and must match the trim colour of the house.